Hammer Projects: Andrea Fraser

 Essay

 We are in a moment—or perhaps an enduring forever—in which patriarchy feels as if it is teetering, suffocating, oddly enough, from its own boisterous tenor.
 This tone is often aligned with truth (with a capital T), with the masculine voice assumed to be the one brokering certainty, all the while instilling other opinions with self-doubt.
 The racking surround born of this chauvinism is an offensive that fuels the feminist front.
-Many in contemporary art circles would say that Andrea Fraser stands at the battlement of feminist and antiestablishment artistic practices.
-Fraser’s brand of “critique”—or what the artist now considers “institutional analysis”—finds her willingly venturing into the crossfire, fielding fusillades from all angles while tallying up her own accounting of matters pertaining to the art field as an institution riddled with exclusionary ideologies and politics (e.g., taste, class, patronage).1 Yet Fraser’s aim has not been to tear down this institution but to land her barbs softly, stinging just enough that participants in the art field might reflect critically on their own investments in the field and why we all keep coming back.
-It would be shortsighted, however, to rule the ideological fracas of the “art world” as separate from the “real world” vices endemic in patriarchy; both institutions or social fields possess a way of life—systems of value, perception, and classification—that gets inscribed and internalized by what the sociologist Pierre Bourdieu called habitus, or the social body that develops in response to the attributes required by structures and organizations.2 Examining this embodiment of cultural capital in people has been a mainstay of Fraser’s performance work over the years.
+Many in contemporary art circles would say that Andrea Fraser stands at the apogee of feminist and antiestablishment artistic practices.
+Fraser’s brand of “critique”—or what the artist now considers “institutional analysis”—finds her willingly venturing into the crossfire, fielding fusillades from all angles as well as tallying up her own accounting of matters as broad as the art museum as an institution riddled with exclusionary ideologies and politics (e.g., taste, class, patronage).1 Though Fraser is renowned for her nous in institutional critique, her barbs ultimately land soft, stinging just enough that these same institutions continue to welcome her back into the fray.

-Men on the Line: Men Committed to Feminism, KPFK, 1972 (2012/2014), the video performance on view at the Hammer Museum, marks Fraser’s turn toward engaging institutional structures as containers of interpersonal or intersubjective relations that extrapolate across other social fields.
-Regarding this shift, the performance theorist Shannon Jackson has observed with regard to Men on the Line, “If the performance of [Fraser’s] ambivalence toward the artworld has indeed rendered continued participation ‘unbearable,’ perhaps this turn to a new context outside of the art institution has given her a different way to continue.”5 Men on the Line finds Fraser doubling down on a social world—patriarchy in this case—that permeates the art institution but is still conceivably at a remove from it.
-In the performance she focuses her analysis on a live radio recording from 1972 for KPFK Pacifica featuring a group of four self-identified male feminists.
+Men on the Line: Men Committed to Feminism, KPFK, 1972 (2012/2014), the video performance on view at the Hammer Museum, marks Fraser’s departure from the art institution proper to consider the psychological dynamics—whether individual or group relations—that color our encounter with art.
+Here Fraser focuses her analysis on a 1972 live radio recording for KPFK Pacifica featuring a group of four self-identified male feminists.
 The video installation is a vertical projection presenting a life-size Fraser seated in an unassuming gray office chair.
-Five similar chairs circle the projection screen, offering a place for viewers not only to watch Fraser embody the men’s varying relations to feminism but also to indirectly join the group discussion.
-Fraser modulates her speech and body language so that we begin to imagine the mannerisms distinguishing the four men.
-She also wears somewhat masculine or gender-neutral clothing, a kind of lite drag reminiscent of the 1970s.
-The gender and queer theorist Jack Halberstam has argued, however, that such “trouser role” costumes serve to emphasize “femininity rather than to mimic maleness.”6 Without visual documentation of the 1972 event, it’s safe to say that Fraser, as a woman indebted to methodologies of feminism, eschews a representational mimesis of masculinity in favor of a mode of mimicry that not only troubles the obstinate masculine logic peppered throughout the radio conversation but also foregrounds the political strivings of feminism.
+Five similar chairs circle the projection screen, offering a place for viewers to watch Fraser embody the men’s varying relations to feminism.
+Fraser modulates her speech and body language across the video in marked ways that we begin to witness the mannerisms distinguishing the four men.
+Fraser’s outfit also plays into the act, with the artist dressing in somewhat masculine or gender-neutral clothing, a kind of lite drag.6 Historical accounts suggest this “trouser role” appearance Fraser takes up emphasized “femininity rather than to mimic maleness.”7 On this basis, by eschewing a convincing mimesis of masculinity, Fraser introduces an element of mimicry that not only troubles the masculine logic underlying the radio conversation, but equally foregrounds the political strivings of feminism.

-Conversations of this variety were not uncommon in the 1970s, with men’s consciousness-raising groups an enactment of that epoch’s countercultural, antipower ethos.
-The participants in the discussion that Fraser reenacts were Lee Christie, Everett Frost (who served as moderator), Bob Krueger, and Jeremy Shapiro.
-We know from the recording that Christie was a psychologist and sat on the board of the National Organization for Women.
-Krueger lived in Englewood and was married to a woman committed to feminism; his profession is unknown.
-Frost, in contrast, was an academic, director of theater and literature programs at KPFK, and married, for some time, to Faith Wilding, a key figure in the Feminist Art Program at Fresno State University and California Institute of the Arts (CalArts).
+Conversations of this variety were all too common in the 1970s, with men’s consciousness-raising groups an enactment of that epoch’s countercultural, antipower ethos.
+The participants in the discussion Fraser reenacts were Lee Christie, Everett Frost (moderator of the conversation), Bob Krueger, and Jeremy Shapiro.
+Fraser didn’t know much about Christie and Krueger other than that the former was a psychologist and sat on the board of the National Organization for Women.
+Frost, in contrast, was director of cultural programs at KPFK and married, for some time, to Faith Wilding, a key figure in the Feminist Art Program at Fresno State University and California Institute of the Arts (CalArts).
 Shapiro taught at CalArts and wrote on the topic of men’s liberation.
-Fraser came to know about KPFK and this particular recording after combing through several archives, including the archive of Suzanne Lacy (a friend of Wilding), who alerted the artist that feminist programs were frequently aired on the radio station.
+Fraser stumbled on the recording through Wilding, who alerted her that feminist programs were frequently aired on KPFK.

-In a roundabout way, the KFPK recording Fraser mined stands as a trace of autobiography—an unexpected appearance linking Fraser via her parents to the concurrent feminist and men’s liberation movements.
-The artist’s mother, a painter who later became a psychologist and writer, became active in the women’s movement after the family settled in Berkeley in 1967.
-After Fraser’s parents separated in 1973, her mother changed her name to Carmen de Monteflores and came out.
-She formed what Fraser has described as an all-female lesbian feminist household where she exposed her daughters to the work of feminist artists like Judy Chicago (who makes a cameo appearance in an interview clip in Men on the Line).
-Fraser’s father, a Unitarian minister and philosopher, had an affinity for the antipower orientation of men’s liberation groups.
-Robert B. Fraser penned an essay in the periodical Progressive World in May 1971 in which he argued that women’s liberation from oppressive gender roles would rescue men from their limited masculine identities.
-He also welcomed “ideas about what it means to be just a person,” writing, “We cannot get outside of ourselves!
-But we can touch others . . . inside.
-And they can touch us . . . inside!”7
+An even more proximal relationship between Fraser and the recording can be traced via Fraser’s parents, however.
+For one, the artist’s mother became active in the women’s movement after the family settled in Berkeley in 1967.
+After Fraser’s parents separated in 1973, her mother came out, and Andrea subsequently grew up in an all-female lesbian feminist household.
+Moreover, Fraser’s father, a Unitarian minister and philosopher, had an affinity for the antipower orientation of men’s liberation groups.
+Robert B. Fraser penned an essay in the periodical Progressive World in May 1971 in which he argued that women’s liberation from oppressive gender roles would rescue masculinity from its own limited identity.
+He also welcomed “ideas about what it means to be just a person.”8 Although Fraser knew the difficulty of getting outside the social institution of gender, he saw purchase in the relational power of “touch” shared between people.9

 If we take the Woman’s Building as a backdrop to Men on the Line, Fraser’s bodily grammar can be likened to one of mimesis-mimicry, a feminist strategy invested in upending the masculine rhetoric that defines femininity.
-Her presence as a woman reenacting this gathering of men destabilizes mimesis as truth copied from the dominant male culture.
-Moreover, since time has not “cured . . . sexism,” as one of the men put it, Fraser’s trouser role performance introduces analogues of womanhood that suggest a mimetic relation to the masculine subject that is infused with parody.
-But she threads a line of empathy that doesn’t fully give in to the viewer’s desire for parodic relief.
-Instead she hangs on the men’s words and cadences, reperforming their every breath and affect, from “the terror” voiced by Frost of being seen as “probably queer” to his “anger expressed against . . . women.”
-Mirroring this emotional contagion finds Fraser engaging in a type of painful empathy, the type, from a mimetic standpoint, that, in Luce Irigaray’s words, “make[s] visible . . . what was supposed to remain invisible.”13 This invisibility just so happens to be the fragile posturing of men.
+Her presence as a woman reenacting this boys’ club gathering destabilizes mimesis as truth copied from the dominant male culture.
+Moreover, since time has not “cured . . . sexism,” as one of the men put it, Fraser’s trouser role performance introduces analogues of womanhood that suggest we view her actions as mimicry—a mimetic relation to the masculine subject that is infused with parody.
+But Fraser threads a line of empathy that doesn’t fully give into parody, which, in turn, doesn’t completely undermine the authority of the men.
+Instead, she hangs on their words and cadence, reperforming the men’s every breath, from “the terror” voiced by Everett Frost of being seen as “probably queer” to his “anger expressed against . . . women.”
+Repeating their logic finds Fraser engaging in a “playful repetition” of mimicry, the type that “make[s] visible . . . what was supposed to remain invisible.”17 This invisibility just so happens to be the fragile posturing of men.
 Rather than construct a masculine self that relies on the woman’s subordination, Fraser presents a destabilized, vulnerable version of masculinity, one we rarely see today.
-Her move to embody this vulnerability as a woman troubles the original recording, all the while underscoring Michael Taussig’s point in Mimesis and Alterity (1993) that “the wonder of mimesis lies in the copy drawing on the character and power of the original, to the point whereby the representation may even assume that character and that power.”14 To be fair, though, assuming this power shift requires a suspension of disbelief, which is something Fraser cautions against: “I’m one person, not four people, and I’m female and not male or even trans, and not really trying to make anyone suspend their disbelief about any of that.”
-Ultimately Fraser wants audiences to regard the “fact of the material,” which is to say always question the ease through which one can assume identity and its power.15
+Fraser’s move to embody this vulnerability as a woman troubles the original recording, all the while underscoring Michael Taussig point in Mimesis and Alterity (1993) that “the wonder of mimesis lies in the copy drawing on the character and power of the original, to the point whereby the representation may even assume that character and that power.”18

 Perhaps this is where Fraser wants us to remain—in an indeterminate space reflecting on the lost history of the men’s liberation movement.
-Beyond men, though, it seems that Fraser enacts Men on the Line as an appeal to question our own acts of gender categorization: how might we adopt queer critiques of gender, even within and despite the shades of essentialized thinking that fan ideas that all masculinity is toxic and patriarchal?
-Wherever we land on this, there will be added questions, no doubt, about what might have been, today, had this display of vulnerability caught hold among men.
-But it’s hard to say, other than that the baton clearly wasn’t relayed.
-Strangely enough, men’s liberation gave way to the modern men’s rights movement, with the likes of “incels” and “red pillers” all drawing impetus from the very male feminists (e.g., Warren Farrell) who advocated for women in the 1970s.19 Maybe this oppressive patriarchal sentiment was always there in 1970s “men’s libbers.”
-If not, then the abusive sexism revealed by the Me Too movement spotlights what was not achieved during the 1970s and 1980s.
-And even with the feminist armature of mimicry, Men on the Line still raises a supposition as to how, as a woman, one might inhabit patriarchy and misogyny in order best to critique it.
-Fraser is not here to completely resolve this, and neither are the bygone men wading through the challenges of second-wave feminism.
-But as a woman and feminist, Fraser does regard totalizing attacks on patriarchy as a surefire way to ossify its power and disown the degree to which all gender identity is produced through “stubborn identification” and mimicry.
-Following this thought, there are new conversations we can touch, nonessentialist ones that delve further into the queer fashioning of gender identifications.
+Whatever space it is, there will be questions, no doubt, on what might have been, today, had this display of vulnerability caught hold among men.
+It’s hard to say since the abusive sexism coming to light under the Me Too movement spotlights the failings of ’70s and ’80s—the height of the pro-feminist advocacy.
+Even with the feminist armature of mimicry, Men on the Line still raises a supposition as to how, as a woman, one might inhabit patriarchy and misogyny in order to best critique it.
+Fraser is not here to answer that, neither are the bygone men wading through their qualms about second-wave feminism.
+But there are new conversations we can touch, ones that delve further into the queer fashioning of gender identifications.
 Through these discussions we might “get outside of ourselves,” as Fraser’s father intuits.
-The question is whether we are willing to go there.
+The question is are we willing to go there.22

 Notes